42nd General Council Remits

 The Comprehensive Renewal approved by the 41st General Council (2012) recommended major changes to revitalize ministry, simplify governance, and enable the church to live within its resources.
 The approval of any or all of the five remits being considered by both pastoral charges and presbyteries will bring about substantive, denomination-shaping changes to our church.
 These will allow us to better respond to declining membership numbers and financial resources since we will be a nimbler, more efficient organization.

 These remits are designed to achieve more than financial savings.
 The hope is that more of our time, talent, and treasure will be devoted to mission and ministry and less toward bureaucracy, forms, and procedure.
 We must only spend what we receive (as opposed to balancing budgets by depleting needed reserves).
-The 42nd General Council also endorsed financial modelling that projects a need for up to an $11-million reduction from 2015 spending levels, in order to maintain key grant programs and reinvest in new ministries.
+The 42nd General Council also endorsed financial modeling that projects a need for up to an $11-million reduction from 2015 spending levels, in order to maintain key grant programs and reinvest in new ministries.

 What if the remits do not pass?
 Or if some do and some don’t?

 The remits are independent of each other, meaning that if some are voted down, the others can still be approved.
-However, changes sparked by the approval of one remit will automatically be applicable to the others.
+However, changes sparked by the approval of one remit will automatically be applied to the others.
 For example, if remit 1 passes, changing the church’s four-council structure to three, all references to the four-council structure in other remits should be considered a reference to the three-council system.
 Even if the remits do not pass, cost reduction activities across the broader church will be implemented.